 Empowered decision-making, improved health outcomes

-The question has never been about AI versus the clinical decision-making of the physician.
+The question has never been about AI in healthcare versus the clinical decision-making of the physician.
 As Atul Gawande says in his best-selling book, Complications, “No matter what measures are taken, doctors will sometimes falter, and it isn’t reasonable to ask that we achieve perfection.
 What is reasonable is to ask that we never cease to aim for it.”

 Gawande, in this book, provides real-life anecdotes of the errors that surgeons and physicians have made.